Product

 Employers can use the same Texas DPS site to search Texas driving records on their own, though many employers choose to work with a third-party provider, like GoodHire, instead.
 In addition to providing MVR reports quickly and accurately, a qualified CRA can search in multiple states at once, providing a more comprehensive report.

-Although Texas does not have a statewide ban-the-box law restricting the use of MVRs in pre-employment screening, it does regulate access to and use of data contained in Texas driving records.
+Although there are no statewide ban-the-box restricting the use of MVRs in pre-employment screening, it does regulate access to and use of data contained in Texas driving records.
 Because driving records contain personal identifying information and data such as home addresses, employers should take care to obtain written consent before searching MVRs, and to handle the information they receive securely.

 The following laws regulate how employers—and the public—may access and use Texas MVRs.